Manal4888/reading-notes/Read1.md

 ## Summary of Markdown Benefits:
 - Easy to create
 - Save time & effort
-- Providing relaible teamwork by the ability of sharing our project with our team member
+- Providing reliable teamwork by the ability of sharing our project with our team member
 - Fit for create documentation for a certain project

 ## Markdown syntax